Sexual Orientation

 General Information:

-- Indianapolis/Marion County Ordinance (includes sexual orientation) (choose the link for Chapter 581)
+- Indianapolis/Marion County Ordinance (includes sexual orientation) (Chapter 581)

 Reports of Interest: